bigmlcom/bigmler/docs/index.rst

                                       model, ensemble, prediction,
                                       batch_prediction,
                                       cluster, centroid, batch_centroid, etc.
+``--exclude-types``                   When used together with
+                                      ``resource-types``, the list of types
+                                      provided will be excluded from deletion.
+                                      Only the rest of resource types will be deleted.
 ``--filter`` *FILTER EXPRESSION*      Filter expression as used in the API
                                       list calls query string ``--dry-run``                         Delete simulation.
 No removal.